-The natural flavors and nutrients are kept in the vacuum seal bags throughout the cooking process that will require higher temperatures.
-The satisfying flavor and nutrients have nowhere to go because they’re locked in the bags.
+In sous vide, the natural flavors and nutrients are kept in the vacuum seal bags throughout the cooking process.
+The tasty flavor and nutrients have nowhere to go because they’re locked in the bags.

-The sous vide cooking technique will result in perfect veggies with a fuller flavor.
-Other techniques like boiling point to nutrients lost in the resulting brown water.
+The sous vide technique will result in perfect veggies with a fuller flavor.
+Other techniques like boiling will results in nutrients lost.

-When picking out potatoes, try to pick potatoes that’re about the same sized pieces, so they’ll all cook evenly.
+When picking out potatoes, try to pick potatoes that are about the same sized pieces or chop them up into similar size pieces, so they’ll all cook evenly.
 Baby potatoes are a tasty option too for sous vide.

 The intensity of the already sweet flavors of carrots and parsnips are amplified when prepared under sous vide.
 You can expect a melt-in-mouth tender texture with a juiciness that complements any protein, or as part of a full vegan spread.

-Asparagus is one of those vegetables that is so tricky to get right.
-You’ll either get tough asparagus stalks with overcooked tips, or an evenly textured stalk with tips that seem to squash at the tiniest amount of pressure.
+Asparagus is one of those foods that is so tricky to get right.
+You’ll either get tough stalks with overcooked tips, or an evenly textured stalk with tips that seem to squash at the tiniest amount of pressure.

 When cooked under sous vide however, asparagus stays tender with enough crunchiness that is oh-so-satisfying on its own or as a side.
-Think of the stalks as your healthy french fries.
+This is the vegetable that screams springtime.

-Broccoli is a vegetable that is well-loved all over the world (except by my kids) and for good reason.
+Broccoli is a food that is well-loved all over the world (except by my kids) and for good reason.
 These flavorful green miniature trees pack so much flavor in a tiny package.